Sabotage (1936 film): Plot

 The next day, Verloc receives a package containing two caged canaries – a present for Stevie – and the bomb.
 Spencer shows up with Stevie and tells Mrs. Verloc of Scotland Yard's suspicions.
 Verloc sees them talking, and becomes nervous.
 Before he can be questioned, Verloc asks Stevie to deliver a film canister to another cinema, and since it is on his way, to deposit another package in the cloakroom at Piccadilly Circus station by 1:30 p.m.
 He says it contains projector parts to be repaired and the repairman will collect it there.

 Unknowingly carrying the time bomb for Verloc, Stevie is delayed by several events, including the Lord Mayor's Show procession.
 Now late, Stevie manages to talk himself aboard a bus to Piccadilly Circus, even though flammable nitrate film is not allowed on public vehicles.
 The bomb explodes on the bus, killing Stevie and others.

 Verloc confesses to his wife, but blames Scotland Yard and Spencer for Stevie's death, since they were the ones who prevented Verloc from delivering the bomb himself.
-Soon afterwards, as they are preparing to eat dinner, she becomes infuriated and stabs him to death with a knife.
+Soon afterwards, as they are preparing to eat dinner, she becomes angry and sullen.
+He walks toward her slowly as she holds a carving knife in front of her.
+He walks into the knife, stabbing himself and dies.
 When Spencer arrives to arrest Verloc he realises what has happened, but he insists that she should not admit stabbing her husband.
-Even if it was self-defense, she might not be believed in court.
+Even if it was self-defence, she might not be believed in court.
 Spencer plans to abandon his career and leave the country with her.

 The bomb-maker goes to Verloc's flat to retrieve the birdcage in case it might incriminate him, but the police, who already suspect him, follow him.
 When they arrive, Mrs. Verloc tries to confess, but moments after she says her husband is dead, the bomb-maker sets off a bomb he was carrying, killing himself and destroying Verloc's body.

-Afterwards, the police superintendent is unsure whether she spoke before or after the explosion, as Ted and Mrs. Verloc flee the city.
+Afterwards, the police superintendent is unsure whether she spoke before or after the explosion, as Ted and Mrs. Verloc walk away through the street crowd.